daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us021/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US021 -  As a GSM, I want to add a new entry to the To-Do List

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a Green Space Manager (GSM), I want to add a new entry to the To-Do List

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	The GSM is tasked with the job of adding new entrys to the To-Do List.
+>
+>	The new entrys must be associated with green spaces managed by GSM.
+>
+>   The green spaces for the new entrys should be chosen from a list presented to the GSM.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** If there are multiple GSM in the system, can a GSM create an entry for a Green Space managed by another GSM?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** No.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:** What are the details the GSM needs to input, other than the Green Space, frequency, estimated duration?Title and description are required?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer:** Title and description could be useful.

+> **Question:** Should the to-do entries be unique or can a GSM repeat the same to-do entry, for the same Green Space, multiple times ?
+>
+> **Answer:** Yes; Assuming the previous task with same description was previously processed and is not open anymore.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:** The new entry must be associated with a green space managed by the GSM.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC2:** The green space for the new entry should be chosen from a list presented to the GSM.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US022" - to add a new entry in the Agenda, the new entry must exist in the To-Do List.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
+    * Task title
-    * an informal description
-    * a technical description
+    * Task description
+    * Degree of urgency
-    * an estimated duration
+    * Estimated duration
-    * an estimated cost

 * Selected data:
-    * a task category
+    * Green space

 **Output Data:**

-* List of existing task categories
+* List of green spaces managed by the GSM
-* (In)Success of the operation
+* Success of the operation
+* Error messages

 ### 1.6.
 System Sequence Diagram (SSD)